cover

 Abstract

 Indonesia, as one of the countries affected by COVID-19, has implemented various efforts to prevent the transmission of COVID-19.
-One effort that can be implemented is implementing the COVID-19 prevention protocol.
+One effort that can be implemented is the implementation of COVID-19 prevention protocols.
 Apart from that, according to the COVID-19 Handling Task Force, Islamic boarding schools are locations with high mobility.
-This research aimed to determine the implementation of policies related to the prevention and control of COVID-19 in Islamic boarding schools in the DKI Jakarta province.
-This research used descriptive research with a qualitative approach with the number of respondents being 3 Islamic boarding school leaders and Islamic boarding school students.
-The results showed the standards and policy have been implemented but need improvement, especially regarding knowledge related to Covid-19 prevention and control policies in Islamic boarding schools; Resources were implemented properly in accordance with the regulations of the Decree of the Minister of Health of the Republic of Indonesia Number Hk.01.07/Menkes/2322/2020; Communication between resources has been carried out well, but the form of communication carried out by each Islamic boarding school is different regarding policy implementation; The attitudes of policy implementers have differences in implementing COVID-19 prevention and control policies, especially on the points of procedures for carrying out worship; The implementation of the COVID-19 has been carried out well.
-The recommendation was Islamic boarding schools can further improve the implementation of Health protocols to prevent the pandemic in the future.
+This research aims to determine the implementation of policies related to the prevention and control of COVID-19 in Islamic boarding schools in the DKI Jakarta Province.
+This research used descriptive research with a qualitative approach, with the number of respondents being three Islamic boarding school leaders and students.
+The results showed that the standards and policies have been implemented but need improvement, especially regarding knowledge related to COVID-19 prevention and control policies in Islamic boarding schools; resources were implemented properly in accordance with the regulations stated in the Decree of the Minister of Health of the Republic of Indonesia Number HK.01.07/Menkes/2322/2020; communication between stakeholders has been carried out well, but the form of communication varies across Islamic boarding schools regarding policy implementation; the attitudes of policy implementers differ in implementing COVID-19 prevention and control policies, especially in the procedures for conducting worship; the implementation of COVID-19 prevention and control measures has been carried out well.
+The recommendation is that Islamic boarding schools can further improve the implementation of health protocols to prevent future pandemics.

 Contextualizing Policy Adoption: A Case Study of Tuberculosis Control Policy in Depok City Ayuningtyas, Tri Auri Putri; Bachtiar, Adang